AydanTrawick27/hello-world/README.md

 # hello-world
-This is a practice for github
+This is a practice for github.
 My name is Aydan Trawick I am a junior SWE major from St.Louis MO.
-I enjoy playing basketball, lifting weights, and taking pictures in videos in my free time.
+I enjoy playing basketball, lifting weights, and taking pictures and videos in my free time.